 - Enable the Phonetic keyboard, for example [Hindi Phonetic – Input method editor] – now the languages options page will look something like this:

-- Click input indicator on the taskbar (or press the Windows key + Space) and select the Indic Phonetic keyboard.
+- Click the input indicator on the taskbar (or press the Windows key + Space) and select the Indic Phonetic keyboard.
 Time to type something!

-Narrator will now alert you when you are accidentally typing with Caps Lock turned on.
+The narrator will now alert you when you are accidentally typing with Caps Lock turned on.
 The setting is on by default.
 To adjust this setting, visit Narrator Settings (Ctrl + Win + N), then navigate to the “Change how much content you hear” heading and review the combo box for “Change when you receive Caps Lock warnings while typing”.

-Sticky Note now support web sync
+Sticky Note now supports web sync

 Sticky Notes 3.1 is now available with several new features and updates. it is now getting Dark Mode support and better syncing also it’s now available on the web by syncing with OneNote.